I've spent an hour here trying to categorize this Obama speech.

 But they obviously have no sense of humor.

-She's doing everything he can.
+She's doing everything it can.

 That's her cause is obesity.

-So it makes total sense to say if she figures this out, and if obesity really matters, if the best way to fix it is to make people freeze, then let's make them freeze.
+So it makes total sense to say if she figures this out, if obesity really matters, if the best way to fix it is to make people freeze, then let's make them freeze.

-Because what's important.
+Because what's important?

 The problem is these people are too absurd themselves to even understand absurdity.